SynApps/trackman/README.md

 ```
 This sets your initial heroku configurations and ensures that when your app is down or in maintenance your pages will be requested by heroku.
 If you have maintenance or error pages setup for heroku, we will back them up in a configuration before we override them.

+On your next push Trackman will look for changes to your maintenance pages and sync them!

 ### Optional - If for any reason you wish to troubleshoot the sync operation: